antoniopater/LLM_anemia/README.md

 ## 📚 Data Source

-Medical datasets were provided by collaborating researchers from another university (scientific society).
+Medical datasets were provided by collaborating researchers from Jagiellonian University (scientific society).
 Synthetic data is generated using deep generative models (VAE).

 ---